learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 The front-end services are handling the traffic fine.

-However the API layer that is connected to the database and is doing the heavy processing.
+The API layer that is connected to the database and is doing the heavy processing.

-And it is struggling to keep up with the number of transactions.
+You noticed that it is struggling to keep up with the number of transactions.

 No worries, you can scale the number of replicas to 8 for the API layer.

 [TODO: pict]

-You're receiving even more traffic and the API layer just can't cope with it.
+You're receiving even more traffic, and the API layer can't cope with it.

-Some of the services start dropping connections.
+Some of the services started dropping connections.

+Angry customers get in touch with your customer service.

-You're drowning in traffic.
+And now you're drowning in traffic.

-Your API layer can't cope with it and plenty of connections are dropped.
+Your API layer can't cope with it, and it drops plenty of connections.

 [TODO: pict]

-You just lost ton of money and your customers are unhappy.
+You just lost a ton of money, and your customers are unhappy.

 Your application is not designed to be robust and highly available:

 - the front-end and the API are tightly coupled
 - the front-end and API have to scale in concert
-- if the API is unavailable you can't process incoming transactions
+- if the API is unavailable, you can't process incoming transactions

 And lost transactions are lost revenues.